altostra/type-validations/docs/reference/objectOf.md

 ### Non-strict validations

-A non-strict *object validation* test all the propertied specified by `propertySpec`.
+A non-strict *object validation* tests all the properties specified by `propertySpec`.
-No matter how many additional properties an object has nor what values they have - that object would pass non strict validation:
+No matter how many additional properties an object has nor what values they have - that object would pass non-strict validation:

 ```ts
 const anObject = {